webfactory/doctrine-orm-test-infrastructure/README.md

 ## Changelog ##

+### 1.4.5 -> 1.4.6 ###

+- ignore associations against interfaces when detecting dependencies via ``ORMInfrastructure::createWithDependenciesFor`` to avoid errors
+- exposed event manager and created helper method to be able to register entity mappings

+Register entity type mapping:

+    $infrastructure->registerEntityMapping(EntityInterface::class, EntityImplementation::class);

+Do not rely on this "feature" if you don't have to.
+Might be restructured in future versions.

 ### 1.4.4 -> 1.4.5 ###

 - fixed bug [#20](https://github.com/webfactory/doctrine-orm-test-infrastructure/issues/20): Entities might have been imported twice in case of bidirectional cascade